AUTUMN QUARTER TA APPLICATIONS ARE BEING ACCEPTED UNTIL NOON, Friday, aUGUST 24, 2015.

 - Physics 61/62: Mechanics and Special Relativity lecture/lab (Autumn)

 - Physics 63/64: Electricity, Magnetism and Waves, lecture/lab (Winter)

-- Physics 65: Thermodynamics and Foundations of Modern Physics (Spring)
+- Physics 65: Quantum and Thermal Physics (Spring)

 - Physics 67: Introduction to Laboratory Physics (Spring)

 PHYSICS 70: Foundations of Modern Physics (Autumn), required of all physics majors who have gone through the 40 Series.
 25% TA appointment; 10 hours/week.